ScilifelabDataCentre/dds_cli/docs/installation.rst

 Uppmax
 =======

-The ``dds-cli`` is a global module on Uppmax; No installation required.
+The ``dds-cli`` package is a global module on Uppmax; No installation required.
 However, there are a few steps you need to perform prior to using it.
 These steps differ between Rackham and Bianca.

 .. note::